 8 min read

 Plantain is a herb that grows in New Zealand and is liked by animals, with a fibrous and coarse root system.
+Research shows that it can help farmers reduce their environmental footprint by decreasing nitrate leeching without requiring major infrastructure changes.
 This page discusses its various uses on dairy farms.
-Specifically, Ecotain plantain can reduce nitrate leaching and still maintain pasture production.
-It quickly establishes, has a high mineral content, and tolerates summer heat.
+Specifically, Ecotain plantain which quickly establishes, has a high mineral content, and tolerates summer heat.
 It also offers additional feed in summer-dry environments and lasts 2-3 years under dairy grazing.
-The page provides information on how to grow plantain and details its effectiveness, both as part of dairy farm management and as a way to reduce the environmental footprint.
+Find out how to grow plantain and how effective it is, both as part of dairy farm management and as a way to reduce environmental footprint.

 Plantain is a herb with a fibrous and coarse root system that grows throughout New Zealand and is highly palatable to animals.